Softcover book w/hard slipcase

 Published by Alaska Northwest Publishing Co.

-Editor's note: this was DeArmond's first published book.
-With the exception of two (see below), all the woodcuts in this book (with the exception of two) were offered for purchase exclusively through its publisher, Alaska Northwest Publishing Co.
-Unnumbered, the prints originally retailed from $15-$30 each, and were titled, signed, and dated by DeArmond.
+Editor's note: this was Dale's first published book.
+With the exception of two (see below), all the woodcuts in this book were offered for purchase exclusively through its publisher, Alaska Northwest Publishing Co.
+The prints are unnumbered and originally retailed from $15.00 to $30.00 each, and were titled, signed, and dated by DeArmond.
 The exact number of each print that was produced is unknown.
 Some were issued with different colors, and most (if not all) had proofs produced.
-Today, prints from this book are rarely seen on the open market.
+Today, original prints from this book are rarely seen on the open market.
 Click on any picture below to learn more.